 The Romanov Prophecy – Steve Berry

 What happened to the Russian royal family is no secret.
-In 1918, he Bolsheviks brutally murdered Nicholas, the last tsar of Russia, along with his wife and five children.
+In 1918, the Bolsheviks brutally murdered Nicholas, the last tsar of Russia, along with his wife and five children.
 It was a dark period in the country’s history, filled with upheaval and disenchantment.
 Over the years, many claimed to be the miraculously surviving children of the tsar.
 However, no evidence exists that anyone from the family managed to live to tell the tale.

 In this book, Berry takes a ‘what-if’ approach and creates a fascinating story that takes the readers on a thrilling ride across Russia and the United States.
 The plot is simple.
-Modern day Russian people want to bring back the monarchy.
+Modern-day Russian people want to bring back the monarchy.
 A search for the closest relative of the tsar ensues, but nothing is as it seems.

-This book will be especially fascinating to those with love for Russian history.
+This book will be especially fascinating to those with a love for Russian history.
 Berry takes the literary licence to create a plausible and fascinating narrative that will definitely inspire travel to Russia.
 I really enjoyed reading it and imagining the possibilities.

 The Six Sacred Stones – Matthew Reilly

 In The Six Sacred Stones, the world’s destruction is imminent, triggered by a mysterious ceremony.
 As all life on earth is about to end, there is one hope.
 Super-solder Jack West and his team of adventurers can save the world by reconstructing an ancient device called the “Machine.”
 First, they have to find the six sacred stones to figure out how to do it.